 Suozzi declared victory for his “throw the bums out” movement, despite the fact that only two of the targeted incumbents lost their seats.
 “We said we would take out one assembly and one state senator and we did,” Suozzi told Newsday.
 “Even guys who won are now talking about reform.”

-Suozzi has chosen to focus his “Fix Albany” campaign on the alleged failure of New York legislators to deal with burgeoning Medicaid costs.
-“With less than 7 percent of the nation’s population, New York spends 12 percent of the country’s Medicaid dollars,” warns Suozzi’s FixAlbany.com website.
-He proposes forcing the state to pay a larger portion of Medicaid costs, which are currently split between state and county governments.
+Suozzi chose to focus his “Fix Albany” campaign on the alleged failure of New York legislators to deal with burgeoning Medicaid costs.
+“With less than 7 percent of the nation’s population, New York spends 12 percent of the country’s Medicaid dollars,” warned Suozzi’s FixAlbany.com website.
+He proposed forcing the state to pay a larger portion of Medicaid costs, which at the time were being split between state and county governments.

-Suozzi has chosen a curious issue on which to peg his crusade.
-Already the sick and elderly cannot obtain medical benefits in New York without first running a punishing gauntlet of bureaucratic harassment.
-If the state is forced to pay for a larger share of Medicaid costs, benefits will become even harder to obtain.
-Suozzi’s proposal is guaranteed to create a health care crisis.
+Suozzi chose a curious issue on which to peg his crusade.
+Already the sick and elderly could not obtain medical benefits in New York without first running a punishing gauntlet of bureaucratic harassment.
+If the state were to be forced to pay for a larger share of Medicaid costs, benefits would become even harder to obtain.
+Suozzi’s proposal was guaranteed to create a health care crisis.

-It is possible that the Nassau County Executive may be spearheading a new application of the co-called “crisis strategy” or “Cloward-Piven strategy.”
+Apparently, the Nassau County Executive was spearheading a new application of the co-called “crisis strategy” or “Cloward-Piven Strategy.”
 This tried-and-true maneuver of the left calls for deliberately provoking a crisis in order to foster panic, despair and confusion — emotions conducive to radical political change.

-If Suozzi succeeds in producing a health care crisis in New York, Senator Hillary Clinton will be its chief beneficiary.
-She will be well positioned to come riding to the rescue, offering a “solution” in the form of massive federal intervention.
-Mrs. Clinton has strong ties to the political machine that spawned Thomas R. Suozzi — in particular, to the Long Island law firm of Meyer, Suozzi, English & Klein, where Suozzi’s father Joseph is one of the named partners.
-Meyer Suozzi partner Harold Ickes ran Mrs. Clinton’s 2000 Senate campaign; served as deputy chief of staff in the Bill Clinton White House; and now runs the Shadow Party for George Soros.
-Former Meyer Suozzi managing partner William Cunningham III was Hillary Clinton’s campaign treasurer in the 2000 Senate race.
+If Suozzi were to succeed in producing a health care crisis in New York, Senator Hillary Clinton would be its chief beneficiary.
+She would have been well positioned to come riding to the rescue, offering a “solution” in the form of massive federal intervention.
+Mrs. Clinton had strong ties to the political machine that had spawned Suozzi — in particular, to the Long Island law firm of Meyer, Suozzi, English & Klein, where Suozzi’s father Joseph was one of the named partners.
+Moreover, Meyer Suozzi partner Harold Ickes ran Mrs. Clinton’s 2000 Senate campaign, served as deputy chief of staff in the Bill Clinton White House, and subsequently ran the Shadow Party for George Soros.
+Also, former Meyer Suozzi managing partner William Cunningham III was Hillary Clinton’s campaign treasurer in the 2000 Senate race.